Dami1VDC/Dami1VDC/README.md

 - 💞️ I’m looking to collaborate on an internship!
 - 📫 How to reach me: www.linkedin.com/in/damvdc, or damvdc@gmail.com.

-👨‍💻 Open to work starting from June !
+👨‍💻 Open to work in June !

 <!---
 Dami1VDC/Dami1VDC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.